Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Staying true to Tesla's automotive approach, Optimus uses a pure vision system without LIDAR or radar:

-• Multiple cameras for 360-degree environmental awareness
+• Eight autopilot cameras for 360-degree environmental awareness

 • Depth estimation from stereo vision